IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/reservation-duration-policy.md

 Watch how the reservation durations will change as you fill out the form.
 Providing more information, for example, selecting a "Customer Demo", "Proof of Concept", or "Proof of Technology" purpose and providing a valid IBM Sales Cloud or Gainsite relationship ID will provide you more time on the intial reservation form, dependent on the infrastructure.

-## Costs Updated
+## Review Reservation Cost

+Review an estimated cost of a reservation directly from the reservation form.

+### How Are Costs Estimated?

+• Estimated costs are estimated by hour based on the services/build materials used within the environment that is to be provisioned

-Estimated costs are now displayed, which are estimated based upon the build materials and length of your reservation.
-At the moment, they only appear in the "create a reservation request" section.
+• Estimated costs take the hourly estimated rate and keep in mind the length of your reservations to provide the total estimated cost for your reservation

+**NOTE**: Estimated costs will only display for ROKS environment reservations forms at this moment, but other infrastructure options are in plan

 ![costsupdated](https://github.com/IBM/itz-support-public/blob/main/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/Images/Costs%20updated.png)

 ### Definitions